georust/rinex/rinex-cli/doc/processing.md

 ======================================================

 In similar fashion, Pseudo Range DBCs can be estimated with `--pr-dcb`.
-It it the very same approach, but applied to Pseudo Range observations.
+It it the exact same approach, but applied to Pseudo Range observations.

 Refer to page 12 of
 [the ESA analysis](http://navigation-office.esa.int/attachments_12649498_1_Reichel_5thGalSciCol_2015.pdf)